-Services are currently available through these 3 programs
+Services are currently available through the following programs

 The Intensive Program for OCD & Anxiety Related Disorders

 PARC researchers are conducting the first ever treatment trial of Transcranial Magnetic Stimulation (TMS) for youth with OCD.
 TMS is a well-tolerated, noninvasive procedure that uses a hand-sized magnet to change brain activity.
 The goal of this study is to learn whether we can improve Exposure and Response Prevention (ERP), the first-line treatment for OCD, by pairing it with TMS.

 We are accepting referrals for outpatient treatment including general outpatient services with a licensed psychologist and the IMPACT program for youth between the ages of 5 and 18 who may be experiencing symptoms of OCD or anxiety.
 The IMPACT program uses a team-based model which includes weekly home or community visits with an exposure coach and monthly visits with a licensed psychologist at Bradley Hospital.
 The IMPACT program is currently only in network for BCBSRI members.

 The Intensive Program provides daily, intensive treatment for children who experience significant impairment in daily functioning due to symptoms of OCD or anxiety.
 The Intensive Program can be an effective care option for youth who have not responded to traditional once-a-week outpatient treatment.

 The INSPIRE Study is currently enrolling children between the ages of 5 and 12 who may be experiencing symptoms of OCD to receive weekly outpatient treatment at Bradley Hospital.
 The goal of this study is to examine ways to train parents to support their children with OCD.